roundspecs/ubuntu-scripts/README.md

 # Ubuntu Installation Script
-This script is intended to be used after a fresh installation of Ubuntu.
+These scripts are intended to be used after a fresh installation of Ubuntu.

+# Manual stuff
+- For permission issue with brightness: https://www.reddit.com/r/i3wm/comments/lzj5nc/comment/ky7752d/